 Oyster Mushrooms

-Oyster mushrooms are part of the mushroom group used in multiple Longevity Diet dishes.
-Like other mushrooms, they synthesise vitamin D upon UV light exposure, contributing to dietary vitamin D intake
+Oyster mushrooms (Pleurotus ostreatus) are part of the mushroom group used in multiple Longevity Diet dishes.
+Like other mushrooms, they synthesize vitamin D2 (ergocalciferol) upon UV light exposure, and contain beta-glucans, ergothioneine, lovastatin, and phenolic antioxidants — a bioactive profile studied for cardiovascular, immune, and anti-tumor effects.

 Why It Matters for Longevity